elylucas/nest-ngconf/Guide.md

 > Make sure to update `updateMission` and `deleteMission` as well.

-Now, when you submit an invalid form, you get a proper 400 error back.
+Now, when you submit an invalid form, you get a proper 400 Bad Request error response.
 In this example, we loop through the error objects and construct a string showing all the validation issues, but you could do a lot more with it.
 The errors contain the validation rule that caused the error and the property for which the validation was applied to, so you could go fancier in showing the errors than a simple alert modal.

 ## Lab 4